KRVPerera/sense/docs/NETWORK.md

 graph LR;
     A[Sensor node] -->|CoAP| D(Server);
 ```
+The Constrained Application Protocol (CoAP) is a lightweight and efficient communication protocol designed for resource-constrained devices in the Internet of Things (IoT).
+It operates over UDP and enables simple, low-power devices to exchange information in a RESTful manner.

-- We send each in ´Confirmable´ mode
+We send each messsage in ´Confirmable´ mode.

-How CoAP impo

-Retransmission

-Why CoAP

-    server/client

 ## References